Cattle Processions in Austria

 Please note:

-Our list provides an overview of Almabtrieb events across the provinces, but it is not exhaustive.
-We do our best to keep the information up to date, but please note that not all dates for 2025 have been confirmed yet.
-As dates may also change at short notice, we recommend checking the website of the respective region or contacting the local tourist board for the latest details.
+Our listing provides an overview of the cattle drives in the provinces, but does not claim to be complete and comes without guarantee.
+We make every effort to keep the information up to date.
+As dates may be subject to change at short notice, please also check the website of the respective region or contact the local tourist office.

 Carinthia